 The time region for the inferential analyses corresponded thus to the late adverb (from 200 ms before the offset of the adverb for each item until the onset of the second argument) (POSTADV).
 Its mean duration was 401 ms for active and 422 ms for passive sentences.
 In order to ensure that early disambiguation (more looks to the agent as compared to patient) in the passive as opposed to the active condition could not be attributed to the additional 21 ms for the POSTADV region in passive sentences, we subtracted 21 ms from the onset of the second argument for every item in the passive condition.
 In the active condition the region extended up to the second argument for every item as described above.
 The POSTADV time region captured a time frame in which the adverbial constraints were available to the listener.
 At the same time, case-marking/preposition of the second argument was not yet available for disambiguation.
-As all sentences had active intonation up to the second argument.
+As all sentences had active intonation up to the second argument, intonation cues could not influence disambiguation processes prior to the second argument.
 The region of the second argument (SECOND ARGUMENT) extended from the onset of the noun phrase/prepositional phrase to the onset of the sentence-final verb.